SantigBenites/Notes/Sistemas Ciberfisicos/ImportantNotes.md

 Packets have unique identifiers, which are used for bus arbitration and therefore there is no need for source/destination addresses

-When sending a packet, the identifier is the firs to be transmitted if the node notices that a value put in the bus doesn't correspond to the value it reads from the bus it detects a conflict (when the node puts a recessive bit in the bus and reads a dominant bit).
+When sending a packet, the identifier is the first to be transmitted if the node notices that a value put in the bus doesn't correspond to the value it reads from the bus it detects a conflict (when the node puts a recessive bit in the bus and reads a dominant bit).
 After a conflict is detected the bus passes from sending mode to receiving node.

 This implies identifiers with more 0's in the left have higher priority, therefore smaller values of identifier have higher priority